Easy to Difficult Bible Trivia Quiz

 Ehud pushed a dagger into the large stomach of the King of Moab, and it disappeared inside him.

-The dagger penetrated so deeply into Eglon's body that it disappeared.
+The dagger penetrated so deeply into Eglon's body that it disappeared and could not be seen.

 Guards were not aware of how Eglon died at first, which allowed Ehud to make his escape.